embeddedforallefa/embedded_sys_dev_with_stm32_code/README.md

 - Applications of embedded systems
 - Understanding the fundamentals of embedded systems

+### Fundamentals of Microcontrollers

-### Introduction to Microcontrollers
+- Introduction to Microcontrollers

-- Understanding microcontrollers and their architecture
-- Difference between microcontroller and microprocessor
+- Microcontroller Concepts
+- Different Microcontroller architectures
 - Introduction to the ARM Cortex-M core
 - STM32 microcontroller families and their specifications